 - Keep your home clean: Be sure to pick up any food crumbs, and don’t leave food or garbage out.
 Ants and flies are attracted to food, and flies can quickly gather around decomposing material in your garbage.
 Pay special attention to pet food bowls, and either clean the bowls thoroughly between feedings or remove any entry points for ants nearby.

 - Conduct tick checks: If you find a tick on a family member or pet, check everyone else in case there are more.
-Ticks can be difficult to remove, but they often move on their own between person to person or pet to person.
+Ticks can be difficult to remove, but they often move on their own from person to person or pet to person.
 Check every member of the family, especially after outings where ticks are more likely, such as a hiking trip or yardwork in an area with dense vegetation.

 - Inspect wood structures: If you see a termite, quickly inspect the wooden components of your home.
 Look for deterioration, damage, warped surfaces or peeling paint.
 You may also find old wings or droppings in these areas.
 Reach out to a professional immediately if you spot signs of termites.